core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 * deviation list: The list of YANG modules used for deviation statements associated with each YANG module, each module is identified by its assigned SID and revision.

 ## Major differences between ietf-constrained-yang-library and ietf-yang-library

-YANG module ietf-constrained-yang-library targets the same functionality and shares the same approach as YANG module ietf-yang-library.
+YANG module 'ietf-constrained-yang-library' targets the same functionality and shares the same approach as YANG module ietf-yang-library.
 The following changes with respect to ietf-yang-library are specified to make ietf-constrained-yang-library compatible with SID {{-core-yang-cbor}} used by CoMI {{-comi}} and to improve its applicability to constrained devices and networks.

-* YANG module ietf-constrained-yang-library extends the caching mechanism supported by ietf-yang-library to multiple servers.
-This is accomplished by supporting the identityref datatype or binary hash for "module-set-id".
-This enables the use of a globally unique value (i.e. a SID or hash) to identify a specific assembly of YANG modules, deviations and features implemented by a group of constrained servers.
+* YANG module 'ietf-constrained-yang-library' extends the caching mechanism supported by 'ietf-yang-library' to multiple servers of the same type.
+This is accomplished by replacing the 'module-set-id' by a hash of the library content.

 * Modules, sub-modules, deviations and features are identified using a numerical value (SID) instead of a string (yang-identifier).

-* The "namespace" leaf, not required for SIDs, but mandatory in ietf-yang-library is not included in ietf-constrained-yang-library.
+* The "namespace" leaf, not required for SIDs, but mandatory in 'ietf-yang-library' is not included in 'ietf-constrained-yang-library'.

 * Schemas can be located using the already available module or sub-module identifier (SID) and revision.
 For this reason, support of module and sub-module schema URIs have been removed.